The Cornwall We Want

 High Streets, Greedy Landlords and Shared Ownership properties

-by Hopeful, over 4 years ago
+by Hopeful, almost 6 years ago

 Why not look at investing in our high streets and deal with the greedy landlords who charge extortionate rent for the privilege of renting them.
 No wonder why so many of the shops are so empty not only do you get charged stupidly high rents but you also have all the taxes and rates to cover before you can even think about making a living.
 And make the towns pedestrianised with more outdoor eating areas stopping unnecessary congestion and making them nicer places to visit, think about the locals, offer them free parking.